 It is highly unlikely that the Lions would trade Ebron within the division, but they seem desperate to move on from his contract.
 Ebron has all the physical talent in the world, but has yet to put it together on the field.
 He’s be the perfect stretch Tight End for the Packers, and could follow the career path of Jermichael Finley from a draft disappointment to a budding star.
 Ebron would be available to most teams for a late pick, but the Packers may have to give up a 5th rounder to get the in-division trade accomplished.

 It’s unlikely that the Packers will make any moves over the next few hours, but there are lots of possibilities to give them the best chance at making the playoffs without Aaron Rodgers.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig